Bad Ems: Transport

 Bad Ems is served by Bad Ems station, which is on the Lahntal railway.
 Slow trains also serve Bad Ems West stop.

 The town is linked to a view point at the Bismarckturm (Bismarck tower) by the Kurwaldbahn funicular railway.

 Another (discontinued) form of transport is the Malbergbahn (opposite to the Kurwaldbahn).

+Bad Ems is located in the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 503.